OutThisLife/imgblur/README.md

 ## Usage

-The CLI will generate the preview images for you (appended with -tiny):
+The CLI will generate the preview images for you (appended with -tblur):

 ```
 $ imgblur ./static/*.jpg